-- •Unforeseen changes in laws or regulations. - Unfavorable political or economic conditions. - Difficulties in employing and retaining personnel. - •Inadequate social infrastructure that may adversely affect the Group's business activities. - The potentially adverse impact of tax regulations. - •Social or economic turmoil caused by strikes, terrorist incidents, military conflict, epidemics, and other events.
+- Unforeseen changes in laws or regulations - ·Unfavorable political or economic conditions - Difficulties in employing and retaining personnel - ·Inadequate social infrastructure that may adversely affect the Group's business activities - The potentially adverse impact of tax regulations - · Social or economic turmoil caused by strikes, terrorist incidents, military conflict, epidemics, and other events

-Risks related to increasing importance of environmental problem
+Risks related to increasing importance of environmental issues

-The Group complies with domestic and overseas environmental laws and regulations, incorporates sustainability perspectives into management strategies, and works to reduce its environmental impact and realize highly-efficient transportation.
-Specifically, the Group is striving to reduce the environmental impact of its business activities, pursue environmental efficiency and resource productivity, and develop products that conform with environmental regulations.
+The Group complies with domestic and overseas environmental laws and regulations, and works to reduce its environmental impact and realize highly efficient transportation.
+Specifically, the Group is striving to reduce the environmental impact of its business activities, pursue environmental efficiency and resource productivity, and develop products that conform with environmental regulations in accordance with the Group's environmental policy DENSO Eco Vision 2025.

-However, environmental efforts are becoming increasingly important, and various regulations may be revised or strengthened in the future, and immediate actions as well as initiatives targeting the future may be required.
+However, the rising global population and the pursuit of economic development and convenience are accelerating the pace of consumption of energy resources, and therefore, risks and concerns about global warming, resource depletion, environmental contamination, etc. are increasing.
+In line with this trend, environmental efforts are becoming increasingly important, and various regulations may be revised or strengthened in the future, and immediate actions as well as initiatives targeting the future may be required.
 If such actions are inadequate, it may have an adverse effect on the Group's operating results and financial condition, such as a decrease in product sales, limits on production volume, or a decline in reputation.